Matsuuu/Codebase/memo.md

 # Pre-Demo

+3 API's:
+- Custom Elements API
+- Shadow DOM API
+- HTML Templates

 1. Start off by explaining web components

-2.
-3. Show how easily you can create a normal htmlelement
+2. Show how easily you can create a normal htmlelement

-4.
-5. Show encapsulation
+3. Show encapsulation
-6.
+3.5 Show downfalls of shadow dom.
+Forms etc.

-7. Show slots
+4. Show slots

-8.
-9. Show named slots
+5. Show named slots

-10.
-11. Show templates
+6. Show templates

+7. Showcase importing with just 2 lines of HTML (twitch-stream for example)

+8. Showcase document.createElement

+9. Host styling and the fact that you have your own component and not a div

 # Starting Vanillademo